savsamushaman/iban_validator/README.md

 For a list of previously validated IBAN numbers send a GET request to http://127.0.0.1:8000/api/ibans/

-To validate your IBAN number send a POST request http://127.0.0.1:8000/api/ibans/.
+To validate your IBAN number send a POST request to http://127.0.0.1:8000/api/ibans/.

 `Requests examples`